-Notwithstanding the above, the minimum absorption area for single family residential dwellings shall be 400 square feet.

-2. Area reduction.
+- 1. Notwithstanding the above, the minimum absorption interface area for single family residential dwellings systems dispersing septic tank effluent shall be 400 square feet or 200 linear feet, including designs by an AOSE or professional engineer. - 2.
+For designs by the Department that disperse secondary or better effluent, the absorption interface area shall comprise at least half of the footprint's total area. - 2.
+Area reduction.
 See Table 5.4 for percent area reduction when low pressure distribution is utilized.
-A reduction in area shall not be permitted when flow diversion is utilized with low pressure distribution.

-- E. Minimum cross section dimensions for absorption trenches. - 1.
+A reduction in area shall not be permitted when flow diversion is utilized with low pressure distribution. - E. D. Minimum cross section dimensions for absorption trenches. - 1.
 Depth.
-The minimum trench sidewall depth as measured from the surface of the mineral soil shall be 12 inches when placed in a landscape with a slope less than 10%.
+The minimum trench sidewall depth as measured from the surface of the mineral soil shall be 12 inches when placed in a landscape with a slope less than 10%6C.
 The installation depth shall be measured on the downhill side of the absorption trench.
 When the installation depth is less than 18 inches, the depth shall be measured from the lowest elevation in the microtopography.
-All systems shall be provided with at least 12 inches of cover to prevent frost penetration and provide physical protection to the absorption trench; however, this requirement for additional cover shall not apply to systems installed on slopes of 30% or greater.
+All systems Systems shall be provided with at least 12 inches of cover above the point of effluent application to prevent frost penetration freezing and provide physical protection to the absorption trench; however, this requirement for additional cover shall not apply to systems installed on slopes of 30%6C or greater, or systems installed 18-inches or deeper.
 Where additional soil cover must be provided to meet this minimum, it must be added prior to construction of the absorption field, and it must be crowned to provide positive drainage away from the absorption field.
-The minimum trench depth shall be increased by at least five inches for every 10% increase in slope.
-Sidewall depth is measured from the ground surface on the downhill side of the trench. - 2.
-Width.
+The For systems dispersing septic tank effluent, the minimum trench depth shall be increased by at least five inches for every 10%6C one-inch for every 2% increase in slope for slopes greater than 10%.
+Sidewall depth is measured from the ground surface on the downhill side of the trench.
+The depth to a limiting factor shall be measured from the uphill side of the trench.

+- 2. Width.
 All absorption trenches utilized with gravity distribution shall have a width of from 18 inches to 36 inches.
-All absorption trenches utilized with low pressure distribution shall have a width of eight inches to 24 inches. - F. Lateral separation of absorption trenches.
-The absorption trenches shall be separated by a center to center distance no less than three times the width of the trench for slopes up to 10%.
-However, where trench bottoms are two feet or more above rock, pans and impervious strata, the absorption trenches shall be separated by a center to center distance no less than three times the width of the trench for slopes up to 20%.
-The minimum horizontal separation distance shall be increased by one foot for every 10% increase in slope.
+All absorption trenches utilized with low pressure distribution shall have a width of eight inches to 24 inches. - F. E. Lateral separation of absorption trenches.
+The absorption trenches shall be separated by a center to center distance no less than three times the width of the trench for slopes up to 10%6C.

+However, where trench bottoms are two feet or more above rock, pans and impervious strata, the absorption trenches shall be separated by a center to center distance no less than three times the width of the trench for slopes up to 20%6C.
+The For systems dispersing septic tank effluent, the minimum horizontal separation distance shall be increased by one foot for every 10%6C increase in slope.
 In no case shall the center to center distance be less than 30 inches.